Entries for May 2008

 That’s right.
 Not only does it change throughout the day, but those googly eyes watch you while you work and generally creep you out.

-I’m going to submit it to Google for inclusion in their gallery, but in the meantime you can preview it here.
+I’m going to submit it to Google for inclusion in their gallery, but in the meantime you can preview it here [update: use the official listing instead].
 Let me know if anything doesn’t work for you throughout the day so I can fix it before I submit.

 Note: I think you need to be signed in to Google to see the preview.